BC2-Development/laradock/README.md

 4. - docker-compose logs certbot

-5. Correct the conf file to enable 443 ssl and private keys:
+5. Correct the nginx conf file to enable 443 ssl and private keys:

 ```
 listen 80;